AnsellMaximilian/electron-excel-to-pdf-invoice-generator/README.md

   - Remove groups of customers from whom will have been created a single PDF invoice
   - Filter list of customers to select by name search query

+### Generating the Invoice

+To generate the invoice PDF, I use PDFKit.
+With this library, I could design and paint precisely what my invoice would look like using its point based system.
+It similar to painting in an HTML canvas.
+There may have been other simpler solutions for generating the invoices into PDF, but using PDFKit is fast and gives me a lot of useful methods and tools through its ```PDFDocument``` class.

 ### Result

 The application created fully accomplishes its main purpose of automatically creating invoices from an Excel file and its other supplementary functional requirements.